 This can be exploited for phishing attacks.
 Consider the following scenario.

 You create a malicious website and put viral content on it.
-You then share this website on social media or other sources which open external links using the
+You then share this website on social media or other sources that open external links using the

 target="_blank".
 Facebook is the prime example here.